lejeunerenard/hyperbee-parallel-readstream/README.md

 ## TODO

 - [ ] Add support for `createReadStream()`'s second argument `opt`
-- [ ] Add streaming support from workers
+- [ ] Add support for limit being distributed on workers
-- [ ] Add async interator interface (likely returning keys out of order)
 - [ ] Further test how keys are split based on `hyperbee`'s b-tree